codebysamiksha/my-first-repo/README.md

 # my-first-repo
 This is my first GitHub repository.
-I'm learning how to use GitHub and Git step.
+I'm learning how to use GitHub and Git step by step.
-Right now I'm practicing how to create repos.
+Right now I'm practicing how to create repositories and upload files.